spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 published: true
 ---

-Lets use the React Context API to change theme in an app!
+Let's use the React Context API to change theme in an app!

 ![](https://thepracticaldev.s3.amazonaws.com/i/d9l4fbo70mh5xdfy3fco.gif)

-But first, **context**! 🤣
+But first, some **context**! 🤣

 Ok terrible puns aside let's have a look at what the React Context API is for and what it does.
 There's a great one liner from the [React